Kingston blends outdoor adventure with nearby conveniences

 Annual festivals and waterfront fireworks draw local crowds

 While there are few neighborhood events, Kingston hosts annual celebrations like the Shamrock Run, Italian and German festivals, and Fireworks on the Waterfront.
-The Shamrock Run has lasted over 30 years.
+The Shamrock Run, a 2-mile fun run that benefits a different local nonprofit every year, has been an annual event since 1991.
 Fireworks light up New Year's on the Hudson River, drawing crowds every year for the waterfront event.
-Although Kingston is close to Woodstock, the actual 1969 festival site is nearly 60 miles away.
+Although Kingston is close to the town of Woodstock, the site of the famous 1969 festival is nearly 60 miles away.

 Interstates and state routes to the east

-The New York State Thruway flashes north and south just east of the town of Kingston, separating it from the city of the same name.
-Motorists head about six miles south to jump on the highway in either direction, while access to Route 9W is about 4 miles east.
-“The thruway is only a few minutes away, depending on exactly where you are in Kingston,” Gibbs says.
+The New York State Thruway runs just east of the town of Kingston, separating it from the city of Kingston.
+Motorists can head about six miles south to jump on the highway in either direction, while access to Route 9W is about 4 miles east.
+“The Thruway is only a few minutes away, depending on exactly where you are in Kingston,” Gibbs says.
 New York City sits about 100 miles south, while Albany is just over 50 miles north.
-The nearest medical center is the HealthAlliance Hospital in the city of Kingston.
+The nearest medical center is the HealthAlliance Hospital in the city of Kingston, about 7 miles away.

 Written By